diku-dk/ap-e2024-pub/erlang.md

    ...
 ```

-The new thread now has a reference to the channel (`c`), as do we.
+Now, both the new thread and we have a reference to the channel (`c`).

-A channel can be both read and written, using the following two
+Messages can be both read and written to a channel, corresponding to
-functions:
+receiving and sending messages, using the following two functions:

 ```Haskell
 writeChan :: Chan a -> a -> IO ()